kingsleykbc/Seneca-Assessment/README.md

 ## Tools Used

-This project was developed 100% entirely with JSX and CSS alone (i.e., no 3rd-party libraries).
+This project was developed purely in JSX and CSS alone (i.e., no 3rd-party libraries/ui kits/frameworks used).

 ## Assumptions